BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 	$ cat RM*/consensi.fa.classified Rhabditida.repeatmasker > [species_name].repeats

-Finally, RepeatMasker creates a masked verion of our assembled genome sequence.
+Finally, RepeatMasker creates a masked version of our assembled genome sequence.
 There are two versions of masking.
 Hard-masking means we replace every nucleotide in a repeat region with 'N' and soft-masking means we replace the normally capitalized nucleotides with lower-case nucleotides in repeat regions.
-Here we soft-mask (-xsmall) and do not mask low complextiy elements (-nolow).
+Here we soft-mask (-xsmall) and do not mask low complexity elements (-nolow).

 	$ RepeatMasker -lib [species_name].repeats -pa 8 -xsmall -nolow [genome.fasta]